Studies & Trials

 Even if you or your loved one are not located near a trial/study center, you or the treating doctor are encouraged to talk to one of the researchers involved in a trial/study before treatment.
 This will allow you to benefit from some of the leading research in the fast-changing world of ECD treatments.

 ECD research involves observational studies and clinical trials.
-Observational studies do not test treatments but rather observe a situation to develop a hypothesis that may then be tested through a clinical trial.
-Both studies and clinical trials need patients to become involved to perform the research necessary to learn more about ECD.
+Observational studies do not test treatments but rather observe patients and their outcomes over time to develop a hypothesis that may then be tested through a clinical trial.
+Both observational studies and clinical trials need patients to become involved to perform the research necessary to learn more about ECD.
+A registry is a kind of observational study that often collects very detailed information about patients.

 There are currently clinical trials open for ECD treatment.
 The advantages to a patient for entering a trial include: